Reckoning With The Dead: Journalist Goes Inside An NYC COVID-19 Disaster Morgue

 Interview Highlights

-On the Brooklyn Marine Terminal, a major warehouse complex where the dead are being processed and held
+On the South Brooklyn Marine Terminal, a major warehouse complex where the dead are being processed and held

 It's essentially a distribution hub, if you can imagine, like an Amazon fulfillment center where trucks come and go, and it's right off of New York's inner harbor and it's opposite the Statue of Liberty, so you can see very clearly across the water.
 The warehouse complex itself there — there are three of them — and each warehouse building is the size of a football field or larger.
 And inside each of those are a mix of U.S. service members, state officials, city officials [and] emergency officials, all of them trying to help process the hundreds of bodies that are coming in each day.